Jean-Michel Basquiat: Street art and Gray: 1978–1980

 In 1979, Basquiat appeared on the live public-access television show TV Party hosted by Glenn O'Brien.
 Basquiat and O'Brien formed a friendship and he made regular appearances on the show over the next few years.
 Eventually, he began spending time writing graffiti around the School of Visual Arts, where he befriended students John Sex, Kenny Scharf, and Keith Haring.

 In April 1979, Basquiat met Michael Holman at the Canal Zone Party and they founded the noise rock band Test Pattern, which was later renamed Gray.
 Other members of Gray included Shannon Dawson, Nick Taylor, Wayne Clifford and Vincent Gallo.
 They performed at nightclubs such as Max's Kansas City, CBGB, Hurrah and the Mudd Club.

-Around this time, Basquiat lived in the East Village with his friend Alexis Adler, a Barnard biology graduate.
+Around this time, Basquiat lived in the East Village with his girlfriend Alexis Adler, a Barnard biology graduate.
 He often copied diagrams of chemical compounds borrowed from Adler's science textbooks.
 She documented Basquiat's creative explorations as he transformed the floors, walls, doors and furniture into his artworks.
 He also made postcards with his friend Jennifer Stein.
 While selling postcards in SoHo, Basquiat spotted Andy Warhol at W.P.A. restaurant with art critic Henry Geldzahler.
 He sold Warhol a postcard titled Stupid Games, Bad Ideas.

 In October 1979, at Arleen Schloss's open space called A's, Basquiat showed his SAMO montages using color Xerox copies of his works.
 Schloss allowed Basquiat to use the space to create his "MAN MADE" clothing, which were painted upcycled garments.
-In November 1979, costume designer Patricia Field carried his clothing line in her upscale boutique on 8th Street in the East Village.
+In November 1979, costume designer Patricia Field carried his clothing line in her upscale boutique on 8th Street in Greenwich Village.
 Field also displayed his sculptures in the store window.

 When Basquiat and Diaz had a falling out, he inscribed "SAMO IS DEAD" on the walls of SoHo buildings in 1980.
 In June 1980, he appeared in High Times magazine, his first national publication, as part of an article titled "Graffiti '80: The State of the Outlaw Art" by Glenn O'Brien.
 Later that year, he began filming O'Brien's independent film Downtown 81 (2000), originally titled New York Beat, which featured some of Gray's recordings on its soundtrack.